5 South Hall

 Buses: Unitrans is well-known for our fleet of historic London doubledecker buses and two modern doubledecker buses.
 The doubledecker buses run on six lines (B, E, F, G, J, V) in regular service during the academic year.
 Their times are noted on the printed schedule and a special flyer.
 One of the doubledeckers has been converted from a diesel engine to run on clean natural gas.
 Unitrans’ CNG doubledecker is unique in North America, and perhaps in the world.
 Although the doubledecker bus is the iconic symbol of Unitrans, most of our service is provided by modern buses fueled by CNG.

-Other Services: Unitrans connects with several other transit systems links to which are provided on the “Special Service” page.
+Other Services: Unitrans connects with several other transit systems, links to which are provided on the “Special Service” page.
 YoloBus provides service to Sacramento, Woodland, the Sacramento Airport, as well as in Davis and throughout Yolo County.
-YoloBus connects with Unitrans at the Memorial Union and at many common stop locations throughout Davis.
+YoloBus connects with Unitrans at the Memorial Union and many common stop locations throughout Davis.
 Davis Community Transit provides demand responsive service within Davis, including ADA complementary paratransit service.
 Unitrans also connects with Amtrak/Capitol Corridor trains in downtown Davis, and a special shuttle operates on Sunday evenings when regular Unitrans service does not run.
 Other inter-city services available on the UCD campus include Fairfield and Suisun Transit, the UCD Med Center Shuttle, and the UC Berkeley Shuttle.